 Responding to the conceptualisation of ‘Zombie time’ within artist Martin O’Brien’s work, the final chapter of this project considers the intersection between chronic illness and ecology in a time of environmental crisis increasingly and ambivalently conceptualised as apocalyptic.
-Reading across texts by Anne Boyer, Suzanne Antonetta and Dodie Bellamy, it grapples with the “undead” and with strategies and temporalities of survival in the midst of ‘slow violence’ and inhospitable landscapes.
+Reading across texts by Anne Boyer, Susanne Antonetta and Jesmyn Ward, it grapples with the “undead” and with strategies and temporalities of survival in the midst of ‘slow violence’ and inhospitable landscapes.

 Waiting, then, is one of healthcare’s central experiences and appears here as various forms of temporal incommensurability: delayed or indefinitely deferred milestones in the life course, a sense of the “stuckness” in the continuity of historical violence, interruptions, breaks, circularity and cancelled futures.
 In its close attention to marginal experiences of time, a key outcome of this project will be to demonstrate that care in these times refers not only to medical treatment or some idealised, positive affect.
 Instead, it aims, through an understanding of untimeliness, to reveal the ways in which care is inventive, improvised and endlessly challenging, taking place in excess of sanctioned clinical and social pathways.
 In the narratives examined, certain strategies emerge for resisting and negotiating these structures of, and pathways through, medical institutions; alternative kinship structures are made, ancestors are invoked, new genealogies are found.
 All exemplify practices of fugitive care that enable mainstream health care services, for better and for worse, to continue to function as they do.

-Chronobiopolitics: this term was popularised by literary scholar Dana Luciano.
-In Arranging Grief: Sacred Time and the Body in Nineteenth-Century America, Sexual Cultures (New York: New York University Press, 2007), Luciano extends the notion of biopolitics which Michel Foucault articulates in The History of Sexuality, emphasising its temporal dimensions: chronobiopolitics refers to ‘the sexual arrangement of the time of life’.
-In her Time Binds Elizabeth Freeman uses it to refer to the mandated, proper “healthy” linear procession from birth, through education, work, marriage and old age, to death.
+Chronobiopolitics: a term employed by literary scholar Dana Luciano.
+In Arranging Grief: Sacred Time and the Body in Nineteenth-Century America (2007), Luciano extends the notion of biopolitics which Michel Foucault articulates in The History of Sexuality, emphasising its temporal dimensions: chronobiopolitics refers to ‘the sexual arrangement of the time of life’.
+In her book Time Binds: Queer Temporalities, Queer Histories (2010) Elizabeth Freeman uses it to refer to the mandated, proper “healthy” linear procession through birth, education, work, marriage and old age, to death.

 Contemporary narratives: defined here as works published from the 1990s up to the present day; a slightly longer period than in ordinary usage within Literary Studies, in which the ‘contemporary’ would strictly refer to work emerging within the last 10 years or so.

-Late capitalism: this project engages with the usage of the term with the work of contemporary queer theorist Lauren Berlant, who has worked on the temporality of work as it relates to health in the late twentieth century in her book Cruel Optimism (Durham: Duke University Press, 2011), while acknowledging its origins in the canon of western political philosophy in Frederic Jameson’s Postmodernism, or, the Cultural Logic of Late Capitalism.
+Late capitalism: this project engages with the usage of the term within the work of contemporary queer theorist Lauren Berlant, who considers the temporality of work as it relates to health in the late twentieth century in her book Cruel Optimism (2011), while acknowledging its origins in the canon of western political philosophy in Frederic Jameson’s Postmodernism, or, the Cultural Logic of Late Capitalism.